abhinavbhardwaj0/CarbonTrading/README.md

-# Carbon-Trading-Global-Stocktake-Datathon-2022
+# Carbon Trading: A Cross-Sectoral Analysis of Allowance Pathways under the EU ETS

-Instructions for using app:
+## Instructions for using app:

 Within the folder, run the following command: